eajitesh/botwithspringboot/README.md

 ## AWS STS (Security Token Service)

 AppConfig creates a SessionCredential bean which is created using AWS access key id, access key secret and session token.
 The same is used in AWSCLoudStorage implementation to instantiate Amazon S3.

+## Twilio API

+The project demonstrates how to use Twilio phone service to play audio file stored in AWS S3.
+The audio file is created using Amazon Polly service.